 If you’re looking for something similar to ‘Golden Lipstick’, try ‘White Lime’ or ‘White Lipstick’.

-Here are the basic factors to keep in mind when it comes to Aglaonema care:
+I’ve written a detailed guide on how to care for your Aglaonema plant, but here are a few basic things to keep in mind when it comes to Aglaonema care:

 - Light: Bright and indirect please!
 The green varieties can make do with little light, but they’ll grow much more slowly.
 Pink Aglaonemas will lose their pretty colors if you keep them in a dark spot.

 - Water: Keep the plant lightly moist during summer, letting the first inch or two of soil dry out before watering again.
 During winter, you can let the soil dry about halfway.